Breakaway cat collar

 Jump to

-Quick release cat collar: safety above all
+Quick release cat collar: safety comes first

 The ideal choice: a quick release cat collar